India's coronavirus cases rise to 28, including 16 Italians

-NEW DELHI (Reuters) - Sixteen Italians in India have tested positive for coronavirus, India’s health minister said on Wednesday, as the total number of cases in the country rose sharply to 28.
+NEW DELHI (Reuters) - Sixteen Italians in India have tested positive for coronavirus, the Indian health minister said on Wednesday, as the total number of known cases in the country rose sharply to 28.

-On Monday, the world’s second-most populous country had only six reported cases of coronavirus, but it is one of places U.S. intelligence agencies are most closely monitoring due to concerns over how it would cope with a widespread outbreak.
+On Monday, the world’s second-most populous country had only six reported cases of coronavirus, but it is one of the places U.S. intelligence agencies are most closely monitoring due to fears over how it would cope with a widespread outbreak.

+Authorities are increasing screenings at airports and border crossings, and urging citizens to avoid large crowds.

+Prime Minister Narendra Modi said he would not attend celebrations for the Hindu Holi festival, scheduled to be held across the country next week.

+“Experts across the world have advised to reduce mass gatherings to avoid the (virus) spread,” Modi said in a tweet on Wednesday.
+“Hence, this year I have decided not to participate.”

-An Italian visiting Rajasthan was among those who had tested positive earlier.
+An Italian visiting the western desert state of Rajasthan was among those who had tested positive earlier.

 And on Wednesday, Health Minister Harsh Vardhan said 15 of 21 tourists from Italy - Europe’s worst-affected country - who had been taken to a quarantine facility on the outskirts of New Delhi had tested positive for the virus.

-Their Indian driver was also placed in quarantine, the minister said.
+Their Indian driver was also placed in quarantine.

+Indian stock markets slid nearly 2% after the government disclosed the rise in cases, before paring losses late in the day.

 Vardhan said authorities were taking extra precautions against the spread of the virus after the sharp rise in cases.